Achievable logoAchievable logo

 The risk works in the other direction, too.
 Using the same $50 stock, a customer who places a market order to sell after the market closes could end up selling at a much lower price if the stock drops overnight.
 That’s why investors generally avoid placing market orders overnight.

-When an order is placed, customers must also specify how long the order remains in effect.
-In general, orders are either day orders or good-til-canceled (GTC) orders:
+As with the other order types covered in this unit - market, limit, stop, and stop limit - customers must also specify how long the order remains in effect: orders are either day orders or good-til-canceled (GTC) orders.

 Day orders are canceled at the end of the trading day if they haven’t executed.